Letohrad: Etymology

-The original German name Geiersberg meant "vulture's mountain" and the Czech name Kynšperk was created by its transcription.
-The modern name Letohrad was created by amalgamation of the words letovisko (meaning 'summer resort') and hradisko (meaning 'gord').
+The original German name Geiersberg meant "vulture mountain" and the Czech name Kynšperk was created by its transcription.
+The modern name Letohrad was created by amalgamation of the Czech words letovisko (meaning 'summer resort') and hradisko (here meaning 'little castle').

 Geography

 Letohrad is located about 10 km northeast of Ústí nad Orlicí and 50 km east of Pardubice.
 It lies in the Orlické Foothills.
 The highest point is at 545 m above sea level.
 The Tichá Orlice River flows through the town.